Microsoft/azure-docs.pt-pt/articles/active-directory-b2c/active-directory-b2c-user-migration.md

     }
     ```

-### <a name="step-42-deploy-your-web-application-to-azure-app-service"></a>Etapa 4,2: implantar seu aplicativo Web no serviço Azure App
+### <a name="step-42-deploy-your-web-application-to-azure-app-service"></a>Step 4.2: Deploy your web application to Azure App Service

-Em Gerenciador de Soluções, clique com o botão direito do mouse na `AADB2C.UserMigration.API`, selecione "publicar...".
-Siga as instruções para publicar no serviço Azure App.
-Para obter mais informações, consulte [implantar seu aplicativo no serviço Azure app][AppService-Deploy].
+In Solution Explorer, right-click on the `AADB2C.UserMigration.API`, select "Publish...".
+Follow the instructions to publish to Azure App Service.
+For more information, see [Deploy your app to Azure App Service][AppService-Deploy].

-### <a name="step-43-add-a-technical-profile-and-technical-profile-validation-to-your-policy"></a>Etapa 4,3: adicionar um perfil técnico e uma validação de perfil técnico à sua política
+### <a name="step-43-add-a-technical-profile-and-technical-profile-validation-to-your-policy"></a>Step 4.3: Add a technical profile and technical profile validation to your policy

-1. Em Gerenciador de Soluções, expanda "itens de solução" e abra o arquivo de política *TrustFrameworkExtensions. xml* .
+1. In Solution Explorer, expand "Solution Items", and open the *TrustFrameworkExtensions.xml* policy file.
-1. Altere `TenantId`, `PublicPolicyUri` e `<TenantId>` campos do `yourtenant.onmicrosoft.com` para o nome do seu locatário.
+1. Change `TenantId`, `PublicPolicyUri` and `<TenantId>` fields from `yourtenant.onmicrosoft.com` to the name of your tenant.
-1. No elemento `<TechnicalProfile Id="login-NonInteractive">`, substitua todas as instâncias de `ProxyIdentityExperienceFrameworkAppId` e `IdentityExperienceFrameworkAppId` pelas IDs de aplicativo configuradas em [introdução às políticas personalizadas][B2C-GetStartedCustom].
+1. Under the `<TechnicalProfile Id="login-NonInteractive">` element, replace all instances of `ProxyIdentityExperienceFrameworkAppId` and `IdentityExperienceFrameworkAppId` with the Application IDs configured in [Getting started with custom policies][B2C-GetStartedCustom].
-1. No nó `<ClaimsProviders>`, localize o trecho de código XML a seguir.
-Altere o valor de `ServiceUrl` para apontar para a URL do serviço de Azure App.
+1. Under the `<ClaimsProviders>` node, find the following XML snippet.
+Change the value of `ServiceUrl` to point to your Azure App Service URL.

     ```XML
     <ClaimsProvider>